Hands On Google Social Search SEO Techniques for Getting Personal

 Make many follow you – The number of followers of course counts, especially in case they are relevant to what you share.

-Join the right groups – Topical groups you are in count as well so when you are selling SEO use the matching groups.
+Join the right groups – Topical groups on social media you are in count as well.
+They just have to be public!
+Many Facebook groups are.
+When you are selling SEO use the matching groups.
 This is a no-brainer.

 Let people link to you on profiles – The number of people who connect their profile to your site is a factor thus make your employees link, this is one of the reasons the guys from Dejan SEO ranks so well.

 Participate in social networking – Socialize with relevant people who are on your level.
-I don’t expect Rand Fishkin to +1 my posts.
+I don’t expect Rand Fishkin to share my posts.

-I will +1 his from time to time, but I focus on people who are into SEO etc. and have enough time to read my posts as well.
+I will engage with his from time to time, but I focus on people who are into SEO etc. and have enough time to read my posts as well.

-Use buttons – Add a +1 button to your blog postings.
+Use buttons – Add sharing buttons to your blog postings.
 I use a WordPress extension for that.

 Call to action – Ask people to +1 your postings with a little call to action in the last sentence and display the button below.